sunwind/AHK_X360Desktop/README.md

 ### X360Desktop

-This is the first release of X360 Desktop.
 This script is an amalgamation of Scoox's "HoverScroll()", AutoHotKey's "Using A Joystick as a Mouse," and my own additions.

 This release contains the following features:
 * Simultaneous coarse and fine grain mouse control.